pksebben/Zcrape/Devlog.md

 	for things that don't necessarily fit into a structural todo

  - Prep a test to see if multiple concurrent requests can work given zulip's api.

+## Saturday, November 28, 2020

+Today I am shaving some Yaks.

+on stage:
+Debugging!
+Downloading lldb project for a backend, and going to wire it in.
+Leaving these intstructions open b/c the dl is huge.